dromara/fast-request/docs/en/guide/buy.md

 - Email mode: Receive the license directly by email
 - License server mode: <Badge text="Not support" type="danger" vertical="middle"/>

-**Registering a jetbrains account to purchase can facilitate the follow-up to find the license, and it is not easy to lose**
+**Registering a JetBrains account to purchase can facilitate the follow-up to find the license, and it is not easy to lose.**

 ## Step0: Go to the plugin activation page

-Click **Activate Plugin**
-Of course, you can also try the plugin first，it's free 30 days.Please click start trial
+Click **Activate Plugin**.
+Of course, you can also try the plugin first.
+It's free for 30 days.
+Please click start trial.

 ![](/img/buy/activate_en.png)